pingswept/me30-website/content/logistics/notes.md

 Q & A about Project 1 breadboard prototypes

-## Class 3: Build a voltage regulator circuit
+## Classes 2 and 3: Build a voltage regulator circuit

 ### Intro stuff

+Introduce Project 0: motor hubs - Sunday labs have theirs due Sunday

-LA office hours
+Office hours

 Notice that we are offering a few different modes of learning.
 Check which one works for you and go deep on that.